v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0402-Enable device management.md

 ## Summary

-In this lab, you will configure Intune to allow users to enroll thier devices in Intune and join Azure AD.
+In this lab, you will configure Intune to allow users to enroll their devices in Intune and join Azure AD.

 ### Scenario